• Skip to primary navigation

 • ×

-The best labneh sandwich is one that has homemade labneh slathered on a fresh Lebanese pita bread topped with za'atar, olive oil, green olives, fresh mint, sliced Persian cucumbers, and tomatoes all rolled up into a pita burrito.
-It's quick and deliciously divine.
+The best labneh sandwich has homemade labneh slathered on fresh Lebanese pita bread topped with za'atar, olive oil, green olives, fresh mint, sliced Persian cucumbers, and tomatoes.
+It's all rolled up into a pita burrito, and it's deliciously divine.

 labneh pita sandwich on a plate cut in half